Abdul Hamid Khan (general): British Indian Army & World War Two

+Pakistan Army

-During the Partition of India, he opted for Pakistan and joined the newly created Pakistan Army, in 1947 he was promoted to lieutenant-colonel and became commanding officer of 6th battalion, Baluch Regiment, he commanded from April 1948 to November 1948.
+During the partition of India, he opted for Pakistan and joined the newly created Pakistan Army, in 1947 he was promoted to lieutenant-colonel and became commanding officer of 6th battalion, Baluch Regiment, he commanded from April 1948 to November 1948.
 Later he was appointed commanding officer of 3rd battalion, Baluch Regiment, he served in this post from November 1948 to December 1949.

+On 16 August 1952, Colonel Abdul Hamid Khan was appointed as the military secretary to the Commander-in-Chief of the Pakistan Army, General Ayub Khan.

+In 1958, Hamid Khan was promoted to Major-General and served as the Director of military training, a brigadiers post, from 1958 to 1961.
+The name was changed to 'Director-general' (DGMT) for Khans appointment, as President Ayub Khan had "reposed great faith" in him.
+He was tasked with planning new organization and tactics for the army.

-1965 War with India
+1965 war with India

-During the 1965 Indo-Pakistani War, then Major General Abdul Hamid Khan served as the General Officer Commanding (GOC) of 11th Infantry Division at Kasur.
+During the 1965 Indo-Pakistani War, then Major General Khan served as the General Officer Commanding (GOC) of 11th Infantry Division at Kasur.
 This division in addition to 10th Infantry Division under Major General Sarfaraz Khan repelled the Indian thrust at Lahore on 6 September 1965.
 Following victory at the Battle of Kasur, his division pushed the Indians back to the border and captured the district of Khemkaran in Indian Punjab, though further advances were checked.
 He then was able to repel multiple counter-attacks by the Indian Army in an effort to retake Khemkaran.

-Career in the Yahya Dictatorship
+Yahya Khan Regime

-After the Indo-Pak war of 1965, Abdul Hamid Khan was promoted to lieutenant general and served as the commander of I Corps, Pakistans primary strike formation and a strategically important garrison town near the Indian border.
-Then based in Kharian (it is currently based in Mangla) His appointment as corps commander placed him in charge of key military operations and enhanced his prominence in the army hierarchy.
+After the Indo-Pak war of 1965, Khan was promoted to lieutenant general and served as the commander of I Corps, Pakistan's primary strike formation and a strategically important garrison town near the Indian border.
+Then based in Kharian (it is currently based in Mangla) his appointment as corps commander placed him in charge of key military operations and enhanced his prominence in the army hierarchy.

-Abdul Hamid Khan was a close and trusted ally of General Yahya Khan, with their friendship tracing back to their early years in the military.
+Khan was a close and trusted ally of General Yahya Khan, with their friendship tracing back to their early years in the military.
 Both officers shared a long-standing association, having served together in various capacities throughout their careers.
 This camaraderie and trust played a significant role in Hamid Khan’s rise through the ranks, particularly during Yahya Khan’s tenure as the Commander-in-Chief of the Pakistan Army and later as President of Pakistan.